2:1 Fitness Landscape

 As such, automated garnishment of wages and other assets becomes much easier.

 Today, pay day loan companies want title to something with value to secure the loan if possible be it car, boat, or even furniture in case you default.

-Tomorrow, with distributed ledgers, a future could exist where this process becomes vastly more efficient.
-Things like digital scarlet letters become achievable where title transfer of secured assets automatically takes place when the terms of the loan are breached, then any additional income income made becomes automatically siphoned off to repay debts after an automated bankruptcy proceeding.
+Tomorrow with distributed ledgers, a future could exist where this process becomes vastly more efficient.
+Things like digital scarlet letters become achievable where title transfer of secured assets automatically takes place when the terms of the loan are breached, then any additional income income made is automatically siphoned off to repay debts after an automated bankruptcy proceeding.

 You can imagine how surreal your self driving car repossessing itself must feel.

 If we believe such automated logic is possible, we can arrive at a future much like our dBay example from chapter one, where a centralized intermediary like a credit card company, bank, or pay day loan outfit now has to compete with the general public to provide the lowest cost access to capital.